What is Law 25?

 - respond to requests for access to personal information, and for rectification, submitted by data subjects.

-Bill 64 will come into effect as of September 2022 and be implemented over a 3-year period, with increased enforcement occurring with each passing year.
+Law 25 came into effect starting September, 2022 and will be implemented over a 3-year period, with increased enforcement occurring with each passing year.

 Data Protection Officer

 Starting in September 2022, businesses will have to appoint a Data Protection Officer (DPO), by default the “person exercising the highest authority,” meaning the CEO.
 However, the CEO of an organization is allowed to delegate all or part of this responsibility to a staff member, with the title and contact details of that person in charge required to be published on your business’ website or “be made available by any other appropriate means.”